bivektor/lombokt/README.md

 ## Requirements

-- JDK 17+
 - Kotlin JVM 2.1+ (K2 Compiler)

-Currently only K2 compiler is supported and there is no plan to support K1 but help is welcome if you think K1 should be supported too
+Currently only JVM platform is supported through K2 compiler and there is no plan to support K1.

 ## Installation